Caribou in Covid: Contests are running online as usual. Check out the FAQ for further questions.

 + (# of DD in linear chains) + (# of loops) + (# of DDD in loops)

 The last line results from the fact that when completing a loop the last move always completes two boxes and if DDD is played in a loop then another move completes 2 boxes as well.
-The derived relation
+We call the derived relation

 nt = nd + (# of DD in linear chains) + (# of loops) + (# of DDD in loops)